 8. Be Flexible

 Expect the unexpected.
-Just because you have open dialogue with your partner and have set up your finances together to run as smoothly as possible, things could still go wrong.
-One of you may lose your job, or have to take time off work due to illness.
+Just because you have an open dialogue with your partner and have set up your finances together to run as smoothly as possible, things could still go wrong.
+One of you may lose your job or have to take time off work due to illness.
 You also have to be flexible for more trivial things.
 For example, you and your partner could decide to take up an expensive hobby.
 In this case, you should re-assess your spending from your joint account.
 Figure out exactly just how much you will be spending on this hobby so that there’ll be no surprises.

 9. Don’t be Critical

 Don’t be critical of what your partner spends their recreational money on.
 Everyone has their own tastes and you should be respectful of that.
 This is the purpose of having joint and separate accounts.
 Being critical of what your partner spends from their individual account will just create unnecessary tension.

 10. Honesty and Positivity Go a Long Way

 Don’t forget that you’re a team.
 You should have the same goals and work towards them together.
 Being negative and blaming financial problems on each other is not productive.
 Also, never hide any significant spending that will affect both of you.
 Team members help each other out and encourage one another.
 Try to look at your finances as an extension of your relationship: healthy finances can’t help but contribute to a healthy relationship.